umd-lhcb/ut-hw-doc/docs/burnin/lvr_operations/lvr_operations.md

     !!! info
         Now valve is open for cooling water

-19. Use FlIR camera to check for abnormally hot (>60C) spots, both on the LVRs and the SLBs
+19. Use FLIR camera to check for abnormally hot (>60C) spots, both on the LVRs and the SLBs
 20. Give yourself a pat on the back -- burn-in has started